Young & Free – South Carolina

 As with the previous two Young & Free programs, the first phase of South Carolina Fed’s promotion is to find a “spokester,” a term popularized by the first Young & Free spokesperson, Larissa Walkiw.

 Kimberly Riggs, South Carolina Federal’s Public Relations Manager, was on 95SX’s 2 Girls & a Guy morning show this morning to launch the credit union’s spokester search.
-She was on for over half an hour, and you can listen to 7 minutes of it here.
+She was on for over half an hour.
 She sounds appropriately “cool” for a morning show and does a good job.

 Presently, there are no plans to bring the Young & Free “Guitar Hero” dueling truck to South Carolina.